Docker Installation

 Customizing the Zammad Stack

 The Zammad stack can be customized by loading additional scenario files for common use cases.
-For example, you can deploy the stack with an included Nginx Proxy Manager (NPM) or with disabled Postgres or Elasticsearch services, in case you already have these services running.
+For example, you can deploy the stack with an included Nginx Proxy Manager (NPM) or with disabled PostgreSQL or Elasticsearch services, in case you already have these services running.

-Please see the Docker compose scenarios page.
+Please see the Docker Compose scenarios page.

 To adjust the stack and settings, use Docker specific environment variables.